 - Next clean out the refrigerator/freezer to reduce mold and mildew issues.
 To ensure easy operation next season oil all doors and hinges.

-- Now move on to the actual cabin of the boat.
+- Move on to the actual cabin of the boat.
 Pay special attention to controlling humidity inside this area during storage.
 Keep the interior of the vessel ventilated, with either active or passive vents.
 An example of an active vent is a battery powered day/night vent.
-Whereas passive vents includes cowl, clam-shell or louvered vents.
+Whereas passive vents include either a cowl, clam-shell or louvered vents.